 Naturally if you want a great looking cake, you’re going to need the right supplies and Wilton is where it’s at.
 I’ve been using their cake decorating supplies since I began baking years ago.
 In fact, their cake decorating classes are the ones I took back when getting started with baking.
 I’m sure you’ve seen me recommend many of their products, as I use them all the time.

-How to make a Spice Cake
+How to Make a Spice Cake With Pumpkin Frosting

 First things first – we need our spice cake.
 It’s wonderfully moist, made with both butter and oil.
 Butter not only adds moisture, but flavor, and the oil adds additional moisture that you just can’t get with anything else.